denten-books/plain-text/2-device.md

 book, as a piece of literary (and not just mathematical) technology.
-To achieve these tasks, I will construct several pre-histories of the literary device, first as formal technique, then as thought experiment, and finally as control mechanism.
+To achieve these tasks, I will construct several pre-histories of the literary device, first as formal technique, then as thought experiment, and finally as an instrument.
 These material and intellectual histories will help reveal the book as a device, to call it forth as a mechanism for effecting thought at a distance, and to bring it back under the purview of interpretation.

 [^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
 most worthy of thought and questioning remains the mystery of